Wellbeing

 Tips on getting started

-As it’s growing in popularity, there are plenty of spots around the UK for paddleboarding, so it may be a case of doing a bit of online research to find out where’s nearby and what they offer.
-Maybe you could try out a class or experience day to see how you go and then make it a more regular thing; you might just stumble across something new you love!
+There are plenty of spots around the UK for paddleboarding, so it may be a case of doing a bit of online research to find out where’s nearby and what they offer.
+Maybe you could try out a class or experience day to see how you go and then make it a more regular thing; you might just stumble across something new you love.

 “It’s quiet, it’s peaceful, and all your stress just disappears…if I’ve had a really stressful week I can just get on the board and just let all that stress go by taking in the nature around me.”